eflash0/school-management-system/README.md

 ## Getting Started
 ### Prerequisites
 - **Docker:** Ensure Docker is installed and running on your machine.
-- **AWS Account:** If you plan to deploy on AWS, set up an AWS account.

 ### Installation
 1. **Clone the repository:**